naiyerasif/site/src/content/post/2020/2020-11-15-11-38-57-protecting-endpoints-with-spring-security-resource-server.md

 :::figure
 ![Okta Create New Application settings screen](./images/2020-11-15-11-38-57-protecting-endpoints-with-spring-security-resource-server-03.png)

-Configuring the authentication flow details
+::caption[Configuring the authentication flow details]
 :::

 Open the newly created application.
 You should find the *Client ID* and *Client Secret* under the *General* tab.
 Copy these values somewhere; you'd need them later.